cyberomanov/status/README.md

 done
 ```

-7. Also you have to create as many `cosmos.conf` files, as many you have on the current server.
+7. Also you have to create as many `cosmos.conf` files, as many nodes you have on the current server.
 Customize your config files.
 You can find examples in the `status_ex` folder.

 ```
+nano $HOME/status/pylons.conf

 MONIKER="cyberomanov"
 TOKEN="bedrock"
 DENOM="1000000"